 Before a lender will give you a home loan, it checks that your property is suitable to act as security for your loan.
 The location matters too.
 Home loan postcode restrictions mean your lender sees your suburb as a red flag for some reason.
 This could be because of an oversupply of units, or because the postcode is in a rural area with few properties and higher risk.

 Why do lenders impose home loan postcode restrictions?

-From banks and credit unions to non-bank lenders, every home loan lender in Australia imposes lending criteria on the loans it offers.
+Every home loan lender in Australia imposes lending criteria on the loans it offers.
 These criteria are designed to minimise the level of risk to the lender, ensuring that they only loan money to borrowers who are well placed to service the loan and pay back their debt.